-Fortnite Battle Royale: Tips & Tricks for Competing on Mobile28 Jun 2018 5
+Fortnite Tips & Tricks for Competing on Mobile15 Jan 2019 5

-Battle royale sensation Fortnite has parachuted onto mobile in all its glory.
-While it’s still only on iOS for the moment (Android version when?) the fact that this is the same game, pretty much feature-for-feature, on a phone is mind-boggling.
+Battle royale sensation Fortnite has parachuted onto mobile in all its glory, and its completely conquered both iOS and Android.
+The fact that this is the same game, pretty much feature-for-feature, on a phone is mind-boggling.

 If only someone could provide you with some essential Fortnite tips & tricks to help you to stay competitive on your mobile...